Overview

 Creative Development

-We had 3 weeks to build a proof of concept for Nokia and 3 months to launch the production site.
-In order to hit these impossible deadlines, we had to bring out the best of what we call Creative Development.
+We had three weeks to build a proof of concept for Nokia and three months to launch the production site.
+In order to meet these impossible deadlines, we had to bring out the best of what we call Creative Development.

 Single Sign-On